Aluminum Alloy Casting

 We continually explore the possibilities of what alloy castings can achieve.
 As a result, our customer base grows as our list of capabilities and foundries grows.
 Our network of foundries includes Patriot Foundry & Castings of New Hampshire and Superior Aluminum Castings of Missouri.
 To ensure that we can meet and exceed our customers’ expectations, we frequently update and invest in our foundries, ensuring that our processes, machinery, and procedures are as innovative as possible.

-We look forward to collaborating with you.
 Ermak guarantees consistent, repeatable, and cost-effective nonferrous castings.
 We also offer many value-added services, including pattern design/production, heat treating, annealing, machining, powder coating, painting, anodizing, and assembly.

 What sets us apart from the competition is our unwavering commitment to the needs of our customers.
 When you work with Ermak, you’ll have access to a wealth of helpful industry knowledge and resources.
 Ermak is known for its quick processing times and thorough communication.
 We expect and encourage questions during the prototyping, manufacturing, and quality control phases of the casting process.

+An alloy is a mixture of two or more elements with at least one metal that lends its properties to the total compound.
+An alloy occurs when the properties that happen with the addition cause a change in a property that is beneficial.
 Aluminum casting alloys are the most versatile of all common foundry alloys and generally have the highest castability ratings.
 As casting materials, aluminum alloys have many favorable characteristics:

 - Excellent fluidity for filling narrow sections,